lucasschmidt98py/portfolio/README.md

 # Nuclear Engineer

+I am a motivated student at Wrocław University of Science and Technology mostly interesd in applications of probaility theory and stochastic calculus in particle transport equations.

 ## Education

 - M.S Applied Mathematics | Wrocław University of Science and Technology (Poland) | NAWA scholarship takeholder